-- 3.1 It is recommended Cabinet: - (a) Notes the contents of this report; and - b) Commends the performance of schools and ELC settings in inspections conducted - by Education Scotland and the Care Inspectorate.
+- 3.1 It is recommended that the committee:

+- (a) Notes the contents of this report; and

+- b) Commends the performance of schools and ELC settings in inspections conducted by Education Scotland and the Care Inspectorate.

-4. Implications/Socio-economic Duty
+- 4. Implications/Socio-economic Duty